Noetherianity for infinite-dimensional toric varieties: Buchberger's algorithm for matching monoid algebras

 \begin{re} In the last step of Algorithm~\ref{alg:toricIdeal} a preimage $\phi^{-1}(g)$ of an element $g\in G$ can be computed by reducing the problem to one of computing maximal matchings of bipartite graphs, a well studied problem in combinatorics.
 Any monomial $x^A \in \im \phi$ can be considered as a collection of $N$ bipartite graphs with adjacency matrices $A_0,\ldots,A_{N-1}$ as in Section~\ref{sec:Relations}, where each $A_p$ has bipartition $[k_p] \sqcup \NN$.
 Fixing $A_p,$ let $S \subset \NN$ be the set of vertices in the second partition with degree $d_{A_p}$ (i.e. the indices of the columns of $A_p$ with column sum equal to $d_{A_p}$).
 A matching $B$ covering $[k_p]$ and $S$ can be computed using the Hungarian method or other algorithms for computing weighted bipartite matchings (see \cite{schrijver2003combinatorial} Chapter 17 for more details).
 The matching $B$ directly corresponds to a variable $y_{p,J} \in Y$ with $\phi(y_{p,J}) = x^B$.
 Since $B$ covers $S,$ it follows that $A_p- B$ is a good matrix.
 Therefore $x^{A_p}/\phi(y_{p,J})$ is also in $\im \phi$ and can be decomposed further by repeating the process. \end{re}

-Algorithm~\ref{alg:toricIdeal} has an important theoretical consequence, a solution to Problem~\ref{prb:main}(a): a finite $\Inc(\NN)$-generating set of the toric ideals in the main theorem is computable.
-However, in view of Remark~\ref{re:s-polynomials} and a more elementary approach given in the following section that solves a harder Problem~\ref{prb:main}(b) for small examples, we postpone a practical implementation of Algorithm~\ref{alg:toricIdeal}.
-It remains to be seen if this algorithm, despite being more involved theoretically, can outperform a more elementary approach in some cases.
+Algorithm~\ref{alg:toricIdeal} has an important theoretical consequence, a solution to Problem~\ref{prb:main}(a): a finite $\Inc(\NN)$-generating set of the toric ideals in the Main Theorem is computable.
+However, in view of Remark~\ref{re:s-polynomials} and a more elementary procedure (albeit with no termination guarantee) given in the following section that solves a harder Problem~\ref{prb:main}(b) for a small example, we postpone a practical implementation of Algorithm~\ref{alg:toricIdeal}.